 How is the printing done, on what printer and by whom?

-I do the printing of the work you purchase on my Epson Stylus Pro 7800 inkjet printer.
+I do the printing of the work you purchase on an Epson SureColour P6000 inkjet printer that I bought in 2020.
 My computer, software, large screen and printer is an integrated system with both standard and hand-made colour profiles and therefore superior to the results from mass-producing shops.
 No light-based process is used; you get a genuine quality inkjet print even on canvas and metal.